tensorflow/docs/site/en/tutorials/layers.md

 ### Set Up a Logging Hook {#set_up_a_logging_hook}

 Since CNNs can take a while to train, let's set up some logging so we can track progress during training.
-We can use TensorFlow's @{tf.train.SessionRunHook} to create a
-@{tf.train.LoggingTensorHook}
-that will log the probability values from the softmax layer of our CNN.
+We can use TensorFlow's `tf.train.SessionRunHook` to create a `tf.train.LoggingTensorHook` that will log the probability values from the softmax layer of our CNN.
 Add the following to `main()`: